- This article is for Windows only

 - Browse to restore location - This field is required if you wish to restore selected files and folders to an alternate location and you have selected the Alternate Location option.
 You must select a valid restore location the first time you perform a restore for any backup set.
 Future restores will default to the same folder used by the previous restore.
 If you have selected Original Location, this field will be inactive.

-- Browse to download location - This field refers to the location where CSSB will download your backup runs.
+- Browse to download location - This field refers to the location where CSSB will download your backup archive from the cloud if there is no local archive to restore from.
+Once downloaded, the files selected for restore will be processed from the archive to the restore location.

 - What if there is a naming conflict during the restore? - There are four available options to choose from: